Bill Simmons: Style

 When Simmons first started his website, he wrote what he thought friends would enjoy reading because he never understood how people could be sportswriters while claiming they did not care which team won, in the name of journalistic objectivity.
-Since Simmons was writing on the web he figured that "in order to get people to read it, it had to be different from what people got in newspapers and magazines."
+Since Simmons was writing on the web, he figured that "in order to get people to read it, it had to be different from what people got in newspapers and magazines."
 He claims that he believed his job was not to get into the heads of the players, but into the heads of his readers, and to do so by updating frequently and being provocative, and get a discussion going with his readers.
 Simmons has stated that he "...will never write a traditional sports column."

 With his column, Simmons aims to speak for, reconnect sportswriting with, and reproduce the experience for the average fan.
-Simmons' writing in his columns is characterized by mixing sports knowledge, references to pop culture including movies and television shows, his non-sports-related personal life, his many fantasy sports teams, video games, and references to adult video.
+Simmons' column writing is characterized by mixing sports knowledge, references to pop culture including movies and television shows, his non-sports-related personal life, his many fantasy sports teams, video games, and references to adult video.
 His columns often mention trips to Las Vegas or other gambling venues with his friends, including blackjack and sports gambling.

+Awards and recognition

 In 2007, he was named the 12th-most influential person in online sports by the Sports Business Journal, the highest position on the list for a non-executive.

+In 2023, Simmons was No. 8 on Sports Illustrated's "Top 10 Most Influential Personalities in Sports Media" list.

+In 2025, he was included in Sports Business Journal's "Influence 125" list, featuring the 125 most influential people in sports business of the past 25 years.